cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * `export`: the variable is an [exported variable](#exported-variables): stored in the current processor, but made available to other processors.
 * `remote`: the variable is a [remote variable](#remote-variables) stored in another processor.

-Storage modifiers are only allowed in the global scope.
+Storage modifiers except `const` are only allowed in the global scope.
 At most one of the storage modifiers can be specified in a declaration.
 When no storage modifier is specified, the declaration creates [regular variables](#regular-variables) stored in the current processor.

 ## Other modifiers